kryptokrona/kryptokrona-docs/docs/developer/api/Legacy-Wallet-RPC-API.md

 ---
-title: Legacy Wallet RPC API
+title: Turtle Service Wallet RPC API
 ---

 The TurtleCoin RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for TurtleCoin payment operations and address management.